Loading...

 • Seat availability in each round.

 Based on previous years, a JEE Main percentile of 92-97 is generally considered safe for admission to most NIT branches under DASA.
 However, cutoffs for top NITs and CS/ECE branches are significantly higher.
-Candidates should refer to previous years’ opening and closing ranks published on the DASA website for realistic target setting.
+These are indicative figures based on previous year trends and may vary.
+Candidates should refer to previous years’ opening and closing ranks published on the official website (csab.nic.in).

 Frequently Asked Questions (FAQs)